 British Greyhound Racing Fund receives voluntary contributions from bookmakers who offer greyhound bets in the UK retail sector and UK-facing online sector.
 It supports licensed greyhound racing in Britain as regulated by the Greyhound Board of Great Britain (GBGB).

 BGRF grant-making focuses on the welfare of the racing greyhound and also supports integrity measures at the stadia to that end.
-We cover development and promotion of the sport to a lesser extent with the intention of making the sport a welfare-oriented and attractive experience for the public, hosted by prosperous individual stadia.
+We cover development and promotion of the sport to a lesser extent with the intention of making the sport a welfare-oriented and attractive experience for the public, hosted by the individual greyhound stadia.

 Since its inception in 1992 the BGRF has understood the importance of accountability and transparency and each year we are independently audited by a leading firm of accountants who specialise in sporting and not-for-profit bodies (Haysmacintyre LLP).

-BGRF is a not-for-profit organisation.
+BGRF is a non-statutory not-for-profit organisation.